Asianfleet/catenaconf/README.md

 - `cfg (KvConfig)`: The configuration instance to convert.
 - `resolve (bool, optional)`: Whether to resolve references in the dictionary.
 Defaults to `True`.

+**Returns:**

+- A standard dictionary containing the configuration data.

 **Usage:**